Cecil B. DeMille: 1881–1899: early years

 DeMille was a brave and confident child.
 He gained his love of theater while watching his father and Belasco rehearse their plays.
 A lasting memory for DeMille was a lunch with his father and actor Edwin Booth.
-As a child, DeMille created an alter-ego, Champion Driver, a Robin Hood-like character, evidence of his creativity and imagination.
-The family lived in Washington, North Carolina, until Henry built a three-story Victorian-style house for his family in Pompton Lakes, New Jersey; they named this estate "Pamlico".
+As a child, DeMille created an alter ego, Champion Driver, a Robin Hood-like character, evidence of his creativity and imagination.

+His father and his family had lived in Washington, North Carolina, until Henry built a three-story Victorian-style house for his family in Pompton Lakes, New Jersey; they named this estate "Pamlico".
 John Philip Sousa was a friend of the family, and DeMille recalled throwing mud balls in the air so neighbor Annie Oakley could practice her shooting.
-DeMille's sister Agnes was born on April 23, 1891; his mother nearly did not survive the birth.
-Agnes would die on February 11, 1894, at the age of three from spinal meningitis.
-DeMille's parents operated a private school in town and attended Christ Episcopal Church.
+DeMille's sister, Agnes, was born on April 23, 1891; his mother nearly did not survive the birth.
+Agnes died on February 11, 1894, from spinal meningitis.

+DeMille's parents operated a private school in Pompton Lakes and attended Christ Episcopal Church.
 DeMille recalled that this church was the place where he visualized the story of his 1923 version of The Ten Commandments.

 On January 8, 1893, at age 40, Henry de Mille died suddenly from typhoid fever, leaving Beatrice with three children.
-To provide for her family, she opened the Henry C. DeMille School for Girls in her home in February 1893.
-The aim of the school was to teach young women to properly understand and fulfill the women's duty to herself, her home, and her country.
-Before Henry deMille's death, Beatrice had "enthusiastically supported" her husband's theatrical aspirations.
+To provide for her family, she opened the Henry C. de Mille School for Girls in her home in February 1893.
+The aim of the school was to teach young women to properly understand and fulfill the women's duty to themselves, their home, and their country.
+Beatrice had "enthusiastically supported" Henry's theatrical aspirations.
 She later became the second female play broker on Broadway.
-On Henry DeMille's deathbed, he told his wife that he did not want his sons to become playwrights.
+On Henry's deathbed, he told his wife that he did not want his sons to become playwrights.
 DeMille's mother sent him to Pennsylvania Military College (now Widener University) in Chester, Pennsylvania, at age 15.
 He fled the school to join the Spanish–American War, but failed to meet the age requirement.
 At the military college, even though his grades were average, he reportedly excelled in personal conduct.

-DeMille attended the American Academy of Dramatic Arts (tuition-free due to his father's service to the Academy).
+DeMille attended the American Academy of Dramatic Arts (tuition-free due to his father's service to the academy).
 He graduated in 1900, and for graduation, his performance was the play The Arcady Trail.
-In the audience was Charles Frohman who would cast DeMille in his play Hearts are Trumps, DeMille's Broadway debut.
+In the audience was Charles Frohman, who cast DeMille in his play Hearts are Trumps, DeMille's Broadway debut.

+DeMille was an active Freemason and member of Prince of Orange Lodge #16 in New York City.